jasonbosco/php-resque/README.md

 Getting your application underway also includes telling the worker your job classes, by means of either an autoloader or including them.

+### Forcing workers to execute only one job in an interval ###

+The default behavior of a worker is to continuously pick up jobs from a non-empty queue until the queue is empty.
+Once the queue is empty, the worker will wait for `interval` number of seconds before checking if the queue has a pending job.

+To override this default behavior, you can use the `oneJobPerInterval` flag to force the worker to wait for `interval` seconds after completing a job.
+This mode is useful to pace jobs out over a period of time.

+The resque.php bootstrap file recognizes a ONEJOBPERINTERVAL environment variable.

 ### Logging ###

 The port supports the same environment variables for logging to STDOUT.